 Moreover, the feature of the fingerprint sensor at the top-left of the frame matches some art that Google itself made for Chrome OS.
 Earlier Chromebooks lack this feature, but the Google 2-in-1 Pixelbook tablet has a fingerprint sensor for sure, just like this device.

-Furthermore, the leaked images of the Wallaby keyboard has a Launcher key with the same icon as the home button that is incidentally also in the same place on the first generation Pixelbook.
-What’s more is that the layout of the keyboard as a whole is identical to the original Pixelbook.
+Furthermore, the leaked images of the Wallaby keyboard have a Launcher key with the same icon as the home button that is incidentally also in the same place on the first generation Pixelbook.
+What’s more, the keyboard layout as a whole is identical to the original Pixelbook.
 The images don’t show any branding on the front.

 Additionally, the “for Hooli” description on Brydge’s site seems to suggest “for Google”.
 These pointers might suggest the inclusion of Google hardware.